rohangpta/rohangpta.github.io/content/posts/entropy.md

 real business value is of-course far
 higher:

-> The total technological debt includes entirely "untapped" digital transformation in industries + the canononical "poorly tapped" form of tech debt.
+> The total technological debt includes entirely "untapped" digital
+> transformation in industries (??T) + the canononical "poorly tapped" form of
+> tech debt (2.4T).

 A lot of words to say: there's a whole lot left to do here.